 The first, and still the best overview I’ve read of fusui in Japan was found in an unexpected source – a book titled ‘Supernatural and Mysterious Japan – Spirits, hauntings and paranormal phenomena‘.
 The author Catrien Ross describes how fusui has been applied from its first introduction to modern usage.
 Of interest are her comments on the importance of energy lines (Dragon paths), ketsu (energy outlets) and the three geomantic criteria of mountains, watercourses and directions for fusui.
 According to Ross the central intent of the original practice was to take these factors into account to calm the wind and acquire water.
 Hence the use of kanji for wind and water to describe the art.
 Wind and water also distribute energy in the landscape.

-Catrien also writes that from its beginnings fusui has been inseparable from yinyang dualism and the Five Elements theory, the Chinese doctrine that all things and events are products of yin (the vital energy of the earth) and yang (the vital energy of the heavens).
+Catrien writes that from its beginnings fusui has been inseparable from yinyang dualism and the Five Elements theory, the Chinese doctrine that all things and events are products of yin (the vital energy of the earth) and yang (the vital energy of the heavens).
 Yin and yang interact to produce the five elements or phases/agents (gogyo) – metal, water, wood, fire and earth.
 In the Japanese context I have sometimes seen ‘wood’ referred to as ‘tree’, ‘metal’ as ‘gold’ and as ‘earth’ as ‘soil’.
 As my research on elemental Japan continues I hope to discover more about these nuances.

-In Japan yinyang is referred to as inyo or onmyo – hence the name Onmyoryo for the Bureau of Yinyang.
-The bureau operated for around 1000 years and the onmyoji (Masters of onmyo/yinyang) who worked there held considerable influence in the placement of cities, houses and graves, as well as on other decisions made by the ruling class and elite.
-Fusui was one of several arts the onmyo Masters drew on in their roles.
+What I have discovered however are numerous academic papers in english on Onmyodou, the Way of Yinyang (and by association the five Chinese elements/phases).
+In Japan yinyang is referred to as InYo or OnMyo.
+The Bureau of Yinyang (Onmyoryo) operated for around 1000 years and the Onmyoji (Masters of Onmyo/Yinyang) who worked there held considerable influence in the placement of cities, houses and graves, as well as on other decisions made by the ruling class and elite.
+Fusui was one of several arts the Onmyo Masters drew on in their roles.

-In my trip to Japan in mid 2017 I came across illustrations of the five Chinese elements in a different context, also related to fusui.
-Thanks to my friend Kaori Okushima my eyes were opened to the large number of books written in Japanese on applying fusui principles in homes or businesses.
+In my trip to Japan in mid 2017 I discovered illustrations of the five Chinese elements in a different context, also related to fusui.
+Thanks to my friend Kaori Okushima my eyes were opened to the large number of modern books written in Japanese on applying fusui principles in homes or businesses.
 The illustration in the books reminded me of the feng shui titles in English that I have acquired.
 Just as feng shui has been adapted for a western audience in many of these books, modern fusui practitioners in Japan such as Dr Copa have recast the concepts for popular consumption.
 The approach must have appeal as according to his website Dr Copa has sold 450 million copies of books written on the ZEN feng shui style he advocates.
 That’s a lot of books!

 “The trigrams are related to the five elements of Wu Xing used by Feng Shui practitioners and in Traditional Chinese Medicine.
 Those five elements are Water, Wood, Fire, Earth and Metal.
 The Water (Kan) and Fire (Li) trigrams correspond directly with the Water and Fire elements.
 The element of Earth corresponds with both the trigrams of Earth (Kun) and Mountain (Gen).
 The element of Wood corresponds with the trigrams of Wind (Xun) (as a gentle but inexorable force that can erode and penetrate stone) and Thunder (Zhen).
 The element of Metal corresponds with the trigrams of Heaven (Qian) and Lake (Dui)“.

 There is much more that I could write about fusui.
 It’s a fascinating subject and one that is key to my research on elemental Japan.
 The subtitle of my blog and book is/will be ‘Feel the energy‘.
 At a fundamental level fusui is about energy flow and exchange both within and external to our bodies.
 Exerting control over the different energies entering our own energy fields can influence the way we feel.
-Over the centuries fusui has been used in Japan to influence those energies at local and landscape scales.
+Over the centuries fusui has been used in Japan to influence these energies at local and landscape scales.

-There is more to discover about the practice of fusui in Okinawa, the chain of Japanese islands close to Taiwan.
+There is more to discover as well about the practice of fusui in Okinawa (where it is known as funshi), the chain of Japanese islands close to Taiwan.
 From what I understand feng shui was introduced to Okinawa later than the rest of Japan and still has a strong presence today.
-A series of articles written on feng shui villages in Okinawa and their associated trees should provide some insights.
+A series of academic articles on feng shui villages in Okinawa and their associated trees should provide some insights.